wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-remoted.rst

 .. versionadded:: 4.2

 The wazuh-remoted program is the server side daemon that communicates with the agents.
-It runs as ``ossecr`` and is chrooted to ``/var/ossec`` by default.
+It runs as ``wazuh`` and is chrooted to ``/var/ossec`` by default.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config> as the configuration file.                                                   |